Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 Consider the following model for the reflectance of the heliostat\footnote{The wavelength dependence is omitted here.
 The surface is assumed to be grey or the reflectance is assumed to be a solar weighted average.}:

-where $A_{soil}$ is the effective soiled area when the beam incidence is normal to the surface (i.e. $\phi=0$) \footnote{As is typical, particles are assumed to be spherical.}, $\phi$ is the angle of incidence at which the reflectance is assessed/measured, $\rho_0$ is the nominal reflectance (assumed to be directionally uniform), $A_{ref}$ is the unsoiled reflective area\footnote{Without loss of generality, it is assumed that $A_{ref}=1$ in this study.}, and $g(\phi)\geq 1$ is an incidence factor that accounts for the additional blocking and shading when $\phi>0$.
+where $A_{soil}$ is the effective soiled area when the beam incidence is normal to the surface (i.e. $\phi=0$) \footnote{As is typical, particles are assumed to be spherical.}, $\phi$ is the angle of incidence at which the reflectance is assessed/measured, $\rho_0$ is the nominal reflectance (assumed to be directionally uniform), $A_{ref}$ is the unsoiled reflective area\footnote{Without loss of generality, it is assumed that $A_{ref}=1$ in this study.}, and $h(\phi)\geq 1$ is an incidence factor that accounts for the additional blocking and shading when $\phi>0$.
 This factor depends on the nature of the reflector, particularly whether it is a first- or second-surface reflector --- a fact which will be discussed later.
+The separation of the soiling and incidence angle effects ignores the potential mutual blocking and shading of an area of the reflective surface.
+As a consequence, \eqref{eq:reflectance} is likely valid for lightly soiled mirrors at sufficiently low incidence angles.
+These caveats are likely acceptable for ST plants, where heavy soiling is uncommon due to regular cleaning.

 In the absence of cleaning (and rain)\footnote{Cleaning/rain models are considered outside the scope of this paper.}, the total soiled area of the deposited particles can be computed as:

 where $D$ is the particle diameter and $N\left(t_0,t,D \right)$ is the number of particles of diameter $D$ accumulated on the mirror between $t_0$ and $t$, $\phi_a$ is the acceptance half-angle of the reflectance measurements (which is assumed to be constant in this study).
 The function $\gamma(D,\phi_a)$ is a weighting factor that is calculated based on Mie Theory \cite{roth_effect_1980}